QUICK SUMMARY

 Doing an essential oil detox can be a great way to clear the junk out of your system, but you should know that detoxing is a way of life, and definitely not a one-time thing.
 This is where an essential oil detox makes all the difference in the world:

-- DIY Topical Application – Making your own body care products will protect the skin microbiome, promote cellular detoxification, and prevent toxins that would otherwise have been in the conventional products that you were using.
+- DIY Topical Application – Making your own body care products helps protect the skin microbiome, promotes cleaner living, and prevents toxins that would otherwise have been in the conventional products you were using.

-- Safe (Occasional) Internal Use – The jury is still out on whether ingesting essential oils can chelate heavy metals, but safe internal use may help for a short period of time if it’s diluted or taken in a capsule.
+- Safe Occasional Internal Use – The jury is still out on whether ingesting essential oils can chelate heavy metals in people, but safe internal use may support a short cleanse when it is properly diluted or taken in a capsule and used with wisdom.

 What’s your reason for wanting to do an essential oil detox?